Radiative transfer: Simple gray and multi-band radiation schemes.

 - pstd_mks:

-The surface albedo \(\alpha\) used by the Frierson/Byrne/Geen schemes at the lower boundary is set in
+used by the Frierson/Byrne/Geen schemes at the lower boundary is set inmixed_layer_nml

 .- flux_heat_gp: